 The Bottom Line

 Your windows do not cause the condensation.
-Condensation on the inside of your windows is actually a sign that your windows are working properly.
+Condensation on the inside of your windows is a sign that your windows are working correctly.
 Old, drafty windows allow the moisture in your home to escape, along with your heat.
-When properly installed, Harvey windows do not allow the moisture in your home to escape, which is why you may notice more condensation on them than you did with your old windows.
+When properly installed, Harvey windows do not allow the humidity in your house out.
+They are intended to keep your conditioned air in, and the outside air out.
+Which is why you may notice more condensation than with your old windows.

 Other sources of information regarding condensation: